proquant/integration-guide/README.md

 }
 ```

-All of these properties above are defined by you, at the moment of creating the integration.
+All of these properties above are defined by you, at the moment of creating the Integration.

 # Creating an integration
-A simple HTTP POST request to our API will create an *integration request* which will appear in ProQuant's mobile app and must be approved by the user.
-Once approved, the user may *enable* this integration for any of their running strategies.
-A running strategy will forward signals to all of its *enabled* integrations.
+A simple HTTP POST request to our API will create an *Integration request* which will appear in ProQuant's mobile app and must be approved by the user.
+Once approved, the user may *enable* this Integration for any of their running strategies.
+A running strategy will forward signals to all of its *enabled* Integrations.

-An *integration* in ProQuant (actually called a *Connected Account* in the app), includes a *name*, *description*, and *avatar*.
-However, the most important piece of information in an *integration* is the  *webhook* property.
-It contains a *url* and some *headers*, and we use these ...
-TODO.

-The request for creating an *integration request*:
+The request for creating an *Integration request*:

 `POST https://www.proquant.com/api/integrations/v1/integrations`
 ```javascript